Trial-Ready Houston Employment Attorney

 We strive to establish a strong lawyer-client relationship, and a fee arrangement that works for both sides is an essential aspect of this.

-As an employment lawyer, Clayton Craighead assists and advises employees on the state and federal employment laws that protect them against actions by their employers, supervisors, etc. It is our job to help workers hold their employers accountable to ensure that Houston employees are treated in a fair and consistent manner.
+As an employment attorney in Houston, Clayton Craighead assists and advises employees on the state and federal employment laws that protect them against actions by their employers, supervisors, etc. It is our job to help workers hold their employers accountable to ensure that Houston employees are treated in a fair and consistent manner.
 Moreover, we ensure that employers are in compliance with all applicable laws.

 Additionally, a Houston employment attorney is able to draft and/or review contracts and handbooks, assist with wage issues, and represent employees at the EEOC.